 - Appointments are scheduled only online.

 - Register only 1 email address.
+If you have an MIT email address, please register that one.
 Registering more than 1 email address will result in loss of appointment-making privileges.

 - When you register, please fill out all the information requested.

 - Instructions for making appointments are on the online scheduler itself.

 - To make an appointment, click on “Make an Appointment.”